Concentration Blocks

 • HU312 Disciplinary Connections

-Students complete General Education (GE) requirements in their freshmen and sophomore semesters.
-For junior and senior semesters, they take 6 courses of Entrepreneurship major courses, and 6 courses from Political Studies.
-The third block of classes is a combination of the two chosen areas plus a unique capstone and a Entrepreneurship/Political Studies internship in their senior year.
+Students complete their General Education (GE) requirements during their freshman and sophomore semesters.
+For junior and senior semesters, they take six courses of Entrepreneurship major courses and six courses from Political Studies.
+The third block of classes combines the two chosen areas with a unique capstone and an Entrepreneurship/Political Studies internship in the senior year.

 The 6 Entrepreneurship Block Courses include: